Campus Information Technology Services

 Annual Risk Assessment

 Each summer, ITS will initiate a Risk Assessment, verifying the location of UHV protected data, the data owner for each area and that proper safeguards are in place.
-Areas of concern will be addressed directly with the department or school in a manner that meets the requirements of policy, code or law in the best way possible for the University.
-The assessment will be based specifically on the requirements of FERPA, PCI, TAC 202, UHS SAM’s and UHV policies.
+Areas of concern will be addressed directly with the department or school in a manner that meets the requirements of policy, code, or law in the best way possible for the University.
+The assessment will be based specifically on the requirements of FERPA, PCI, TAC 202, UHS SAM 07.A.08 and UHV policy G-1.
+See Supporting Documents

 In cooperation with System Services and User Services, ITS will perform scans of the UHV network, actively seeking known and potential vulnerabilities.
 These will be reported to the responsible team for immediate review.
 Each responsible team will either address or mitigate any known vulnerabilities.
 Accepting the risk of a known vulnerabilities requires agreement from the ISO along with documentation that sufficient safeguards have been put in place.